Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 This is the river version of the traditional bush breakfast.
 A perfect setting for those on a celebratory safari of any kind.
 It is a must-do activity for families with children.
 They, as you will enjoy the unique environment for a safari breakfast.

 The breakfast cruise begins at dawn at 6:30 at the Paraa area of the park.
 While your freshly brewed Ugandan Coffee.
 While you enjoy the sizzle and smells of your breakfast being prepared, you are surrounded by hippos, crocodiles, wildlife on the river banks, and the many waterbirds found here.

 The sunrise breakfast cruise lasts about two hours plus will take two-hours plus.
-Afterward, enjoy a morning game drive where you have both your driver-guide and a UWA-Ranger point out the game that you otherwise might miss.
+Afterward, enjoy a morning game drive where you have your driver-guide and a UWA-Ranger point out the game you might otherwise miss.